Image: Copyright free from Pixabay

 He had made seven kills, his sword bloodied from point to hilt, when the village was taken and the real fun began.
 Women screamed as the Quarthi rushed into their houses and dragged them outside, or else rode them down, sweeping them onto their horses.
 Mock was of the latter group.
 But he chose his target carefully.
 He didn’t want just any woman.
 He wanted one he’d remember after he slit her throat.
 One that would sit tight around his cock, wet and smooth, with breasts that were soft and plump beneath his hands.
 One who’d moan in pain and pleasure at his every thrust.

-She didn’t run from him, she didn’t even grunt as he curled his arm around her waist and hoisted her onto his horse.
+She didn’t run from him, she didn’t even gasp as he curled his arm around her waist and hoisted her onto his horse.
 He clasped her against him, pinning her arms tight to her chest, as he galloped through the village, passing other Quarthi as they looted homes and robbed the dead, stealing belts and boots and any coins they could find.
 Bodies were strewn everywhere, most still, some squirming.
 Several he leapt over, others he trampled, bouncing in his saddle as he did.
 The girl gasped as she almost slipped from his grasp, but he clutched her tighter, his cock pressing hard against her back.

 By the time they left the village, he was barely able to keep control.
 The best fucks he ever had were after a killing.
 And he had killed seven today.